 Similar Tests to Consider:

-- HomeDNA: This company’s tests tend slightly more toward the expensive side of the price spectrum.
-However, the accuracy and comprehensiveness of the insights provided in its Healthy Weight and Food Sensitivities tests are not only comparable to what Muhdo is offering, but also guaranteed by one of the more respected labs in the business.
+- HomeDNA: While this company’s tests tend to be slightly more toward the expensive side of the price spectrum, the types of insights provided in its Healthy Weight and Food Sensitivities tests are comparable to what Muhdo is offering.

 - DNAfit: You’ll find two products on this company’s website that are definitely worth your consideration, namely its Diet Fit and Health Fit products.
 These tests contain many of the same insights as Muhdo, but you can also upload your raw DNA data if you’ve already taken a test with 23andMe or AncestryDNA.
 This will save you time and money on a report.